out of the mud I bloomed

 Symbolism of the black lotus

-In mythological terms, the black lotus is a sign of deep creative power, articulating itself into the realm of form, rising from the primordial waters, and showing us the beauty of the darkness that lies beneath.
-Like any lotus flower, the black lotus emerges from the mud to unfold its petals like a dream.
-But whereas other lotus flowers announce their distinction with a vibrant display of color, the black lotus retains the muted hues of the deep.
-This unique flower draws its darkness up from the muck and spreads it out upon its petals, which it raises gloriously to the sun.
-The black lotus thus reminds us that darkness is part of our beauty, part of our mystery, part of the unfathomable depth of our being.
+In mythological terms, the black lotus is a sign of deep creative power, rising from the primordial waters to show us the beauty of the darkness that lies beneath.
+Unlike other lotus flowers that announce their distinction with vibrant color, the black lotus draws its darkness up from the muck and spreads it across its petals, raising them gloriously to the sun.
+It reminds us that darkness is part of our beauty, part of our mystery, and part of the unfathomable depth of our being.
 It reminds us, more importantly, that darkness is not something to evade.
 Only when we embrace all sides of ourselves, including our thorny and tangled sides, the sides most difficult to engage, can we come into full bloom.

 ghost in the machine